The 4th Industrial Revolution and its many Scenarios

 Just like the First Industrial Revolution had steam-engines, the Second Industrial Revolution had rapid industrialisation, and the Third Industrial Revolution began the path for digitisation, the Fourth Industrial Revolution will be the stepping stone towards new technologies.
-Artificial intelligence, automated workplaces, digital data, genome editing, virtual reality, robotics, and 3-D printing, are rapidly changing the way humans create, exchange, and distribute value.
+Artificial intelligence, automated workplaces, digital data, genome editing, virtual reality, robotics, and 3-D printing, are rapidly changing.
+The way humans create, exchange, and distribute value has picked up its pace.
 In fact, every industrial revolution sped up the pace of change faster than the one before it.

 The Difficulties and Opportunities Ahead

 Let’s look at the possible outcome.
 The evolvement of the 4th Industrial Revolution can be a major opportunity for big businesses in the manufacturing or service line.
 It could yield greater inequality on society, particularly in its potential to disrupt labor markets especially on the low skilled workforce.
 Over the years into the future, automation will substitute for basic labor across major economies, where the net displacement of workers by machines might exacerbate the gap between returns to capital and returns to labor.